Bestvina-Brady discrete Morse theory and Vietoris-Rips complexes: Discrete Morse theory

 \begin{example} In Example~\ref{ex:dim} using nothing but $\dim$, the descending link of every simplex in $Z$ (i.e., vertex of the barycentric subdivision $Z'$) is just the boundary of the simplex.
 As we said earlier, this is not especially useful, since no descending links are contractible. \end{example}

 \begin{example}[Forman descending links] Consider Example~\ref{ex:forman}, with the Forman-style Morse function $h\colon (Z')^{(0)}\to\R$ and the Definition~\ref{def:morse}-style Morse function $(h,-\dim)\colon Z'\to\R\times\R$.
-The descending link of a redundant simplex $\sigma$ is the join of its boundary with the one coface $\widetilde{\sigma}$ with $h(\widetilde{\sigma})\le h(\sigma)$, and the descending link of a collapsible simplex $\sigma$ consists of its boundary minus the one face $\sigma'$ with $h(\sigma')\ge h(\sigma)$.
+It is easy to see that if a simplex $\sigma$ has a proper face $\sigma'$ with $h(\sigma')\ge h(\sigma)$ then it has a codimension-$1$ such face containing all such faces.
+Similarly if $\sigma$ has a proper coface $\widetilde{\sigma}$ with $h(\widetilde{\sigma})\le h(\sigma)$ then it has a codimension-$1$ such coface contained in all such cofaces.
+This shows that the descending link of a redundant simplex $\sigma$ is the join of its boundary with a cone on the one codimension-$1$ coface $\widetilde{\sigma}$ with $h(\widetilde{\sigma})\le h(\sigma)$, hence is contractible.
+Also, the descending link of a collapsible simplex $\sigma$ is contained in the boundary of $\sigma$ minus the one codimension-$1$ face $\sigma'$ with $h(\sigma')\ge h(\sigma)$, so is a cone on the one vertex of $\sigma$ not contained in $\sigma'$.
 In particular the descending link is contractible in both of these cases.
 The descending link of a critical simplex is simply its boundary.
 All of this syncs up with the situation framed using Forman's language; in particular one can remove all redundant and collapsible simplices along their relative links (which equal their descending links) and get a homotopy equivalent complex corresponding to just the critical simplices.
 Similar observations hold for the situation from Example~\ref{ex:brown}. \end{example}

 If one cares less about precise homotopy type and more about high degrees of connectedness, then the following is a particularly useful corollary of the Morse Lemma.

 \begin{corollary} If for all vertices $v$ with $t<h(v)\le s$ we have that $\dlk(v)$ is $(n-1)$-connected then the inclusion $Y_{h\le t}\to Y_{h\le s}$ induces an isomorphism in $\pi_k$ for $k\le n-1$ and a surjection in $\pi_n$. \end{corollary}